 Preparing to put JEDI into Action: Step 1 Duration (52:34)

-New Ways to Engage: Next Generation Advisory Council on February 1, 2021
+New Ways to Engage: Next Generation Advisory Council Duration (1:01:29)

-Best Practices: Welcoming New Attendees on March 1, 2021
+Best Practices: Welcoming New Attendees (recorded on March 1, 2021, module available soon)

-Best Practices: Social Media and Raising Public Awareness on April 5, 2021
+Best Practices: Social Media and Raising Public Awareness (recorded on on April 5, 2021, module available soon)

 A.T.
 Cooperative Management & Project Leadership